FISH 506I / EOSC 448

 Course Organization

 The curriculum and assignments centre community interests and priorities.
-The course is taught by Dr. Andrea Reid (Nisg̱a’a Nation) and Kii’iljuus Barbara Wilson (Haida Nation), and will feature guests and knowledge holders (leaders, scientists, and community members).
+The course is taught by Dr. Andrea Reid (Nisg̱a’a Nation) and Dr. Kii’iljuus (Barbara Wilson) (Haida Nation), and features guests and knowledge holders (leaders, scientists, and community members.

 Instructors